cau-se/esm-architecture-analysis-replication-package/models/swm/Kieker with swm.md

 ##### 2. Load Kieker Collector
 - load the latest Kieker Binaries, i.e. here https://kieker-monitoring.net/download/
 - goto `tools` folder ad unzip the `collector`
-- make a file with the name `collector.conf`and paste that in it:
+- make a file with the name `collector.conf` in the `./bin` folder and paste the following cofigurations in:
 ```
 # Kieker settings

 ## The name of the Kieker instance.
 kieker.monitoring.name=KIEKER